Chapter One - The Office

-12+ The bench outside the school headmaster's office was hard.
-It was designed to make you squirm.
-But once you'd sat down, you daren't wriggle to relieve the creeping pins and needles.
-Because if you did, the hallway would echo with the squeak of the bench legs on the polished wooden floor and the headmaster, Old Heavy-handed Hamilton, would look up through the glass of his office door and note your fidgeting.
+12+ The wooden bench in the hallway outside the headmaster's office was hard.
+It made you squirm.
+But once you'd sat on it, you daren't wriggle to relieve the creeping pins and needles.
+Because if you did, the hallway would echo with the squeak of the bench legs on the polished floor.
+And old Heavy-Handed Hamilton would look up through his glass office door and note your fidgeting.

-Fidgeting could earn a black mark against your name in the headmaster's discipline file.
-And that black mark could be the difference between detention and a caning.
+Squirming and fidgeting would earn a black mark against your name in the headmaster's discipline file.
+And that black mark could be the difference in "discipline" between detention and a caning.

 Charlie Edwards knew the bench well.
-He'd sat on it many times, keeping perfectly still, reading the names of students listed in gold on the school honour boards.
-Charlie recognised some of the names, but his name was not among them and he knew it never would be.
+He'd sat on it many times and kept himself perfectly still (as always) by focusing on the names etched in gold on the school honour boards.
+Charlie recognised some of the students.
+But his name was not among them, and he knew it never would be.

-"Well, Edwards, what have you been up to this time?"
+"Well, Edwards," the headmaster broke the silence, "What have you been up to this time?"

-"Don't try and be smart, Edwards," rebuked the headmaster, still looking down at the page, making a small black cross in the punishment column.
+"Don't try and be smart, Edwards," rebuked Hamilton, still staring down at the page, making a small black cross in the punishment column.
 "Who told you to report to me?"

 "No one sent me, Mr Hamilton," Charlie replied, trying to keep his voice calm.
 "I've come on my own."

-The headmaster lifted his head and gave Charlie a sharp, unfriendly stare.
-He noted with some surprise the boy standing in front of him was wearing a school uniform.
-Or at least, what passed for a uniform these days.
-In twenty years as a headmaster, Hamilton had steadfastly opposed any relaxation of school dress standards and discipline.
-As ex-army, he knew the benefit of a uniform.
+The headmaster raised his eyes.
+He noted the boy was wearing the school uniform for a change — or at least, what passed for a uniform these days.
+Throughout his years in education, Hamilton had steadfastly opposed any relaxation of school dress standards and discipline.
+He had served in the army before switching careers, and he knew the benefit of a uniform.
 But nowadays, a headmaster's authority seemed secondary to the wishes of politicians, bureaucrats and parents.

-"Are you trying to be funny, Edwards," Hamilton snapped, marking another black cross in the punishment column.
+"Are you trying to be funny, Edwards?"
+Hamilton barked, marking another black cross in the punishment column.

-Charlie gripped his hands tighter behind his back.
-He had known this visit would not be easy, but he also knew the hardest part was yet to come.
+Charlie gripped his sweaty hands more tightly behind his back.
+He had known the visit to the headmaster's office would not be easy.
+But he also knew the hard part was yet to come.

 "No, sir, I'm not trying to be fu-funny," he stammered nervously.
-"I've done nothing wrong ... this time.
-As I said, I've come here on my own."
-Charlie swallowed - his mouth felt dry.
-"I want to talk to you, Mr Hamilton, about ... about next year."
+"I've done nothing wrong, erm, this time.
+As I said, I've come to see you on my own."
+Charlie's mouth felt dry — he swallowed again.
+"I want to talk to you, Mr Hamilton, about— About next year."

 The headmaster lowered his pen.
 "Next year?"